Open-Commentaries/open-commentaries/README.md

 So you've forked this repo, and you want to set up your own commentary.
 That's a reasonable approach, since we deliberately haven't enabled user accounts for this work.

-You'll need to create a [YAML](https://yaml.org/) file at the root of this repository called `commentary.yaml`.
-Example configuration has been provided in `example_commentary.yaml`.
+You'll need to create a [TOML](https://toml.io/) file at the root of this repository called `commentary.toml`.
+Example configuration has been provided in `example_commentary.toml`.

-The top level of the YAML file supports the following keys:
+The top level of the TOML file supports the following keys:

-- `texts`: a list of `text` and/or `collection` objects to which your commentary refers.
+- `editions`: a list of `text` and/or `collection` objects to which your commentary refers
 - `commentaries`: a list of `commentary` objects, pointing to the commentaries that you have written
+- `translations`: a list of `translation` objects, pointing to translations that you have written

 ### `text` and `collection` objects